galaxyproject/SARS-CoV-2/lit/README.md

 Deep mutation scanning of all possible S gene (receptor binding domain) mutations and their affect on (1) expression and (2) affinity towards ACE2.
 This gives detailed function info about S protein amino acids 331 - 531.

-Mutation effect analysis, S gene, RBD
+Tags: Mutation effect analysis, S gene, RBD

 -------